maehr/academic-pandoc-template/README.md

 ## Getting Started

-Read the [documentation](https://maehr.github.io/academic-pandoc-template/) and make sure you have a Markdown editor like [Zettlr](https://www.zettlr.com/) and a Bibtex editor like [JabRef](http://www.jabref.org/) installed.
+Follow the [user guide](https://maehr.github.io/academic-pandoc-template/) and make sure you have a Markdown editor like [Zettlr](https://www.zettlr.com/) and a Bibtex editor like [JabRef](http://www.jabref.org/) installed.

 ### Use it online